PX4/PX4-user_guide/en/ros2/user_guide.md

 rclcpp::Client<px4_msgs::srv::VehicleCommand>::SharedPtr vehicle_command_client_;
 ```

-and then initialize it to the right ROS 2 service.
+Then the client is initialized to the right ROS 2 service (`/fmu/vehicle_command`).
-As the application assumes the standard PX4 namespace is used, this results in
+As the application assumes the standard PX4 namespace is used, the code to do this looks like this:

 ```cpp
 vehicle_command_client_{this->create_client<px4_msgs::srv::VehicleCommand>("/fmu/vehicle_command")}